-In the past 10 years, rates of Obstetric Anal Sphincter Injury (OASI) have increased in England.
-Experiences in some maternity units have shown that some of the underlying problems related to this rise in OASI include:
+Between 2000 and 2011, rates of Obstetric Anal Sphincter Injury (OASI) were shown to have increased in England.
+Experiences in some maternity units have highlighted that some of the underlying problems related to this rise in OASI include:

 - Inconsistencies in approaches to preventing OASIs

 - Inconsistencies in training and skills

 - Lack of awareness of risk factors and long-term impact of OASIs

 - Variation in practice between health professionals